PhilipSkinner/elemental-lowcode/documentation/data.md

 * Basic CRUD operations (GET, POST, PUT, DELETE, PATCH)
 * Ability to secure resources

+The data system comes with several storage engines, allowing the data to be presisted with different backends.
+The following backends are supported:

+* In memory store
+* File system store
+* Postgres SQL
+* MySQL
+* MariaDB
+* MSSQL

 ## Data types

 Each data type is a JSON document that contains: